tarwn/lessthandot-hugo/blogs/content/posts/2016-11-21-automated-keyword-extraction-tf-idf-rake-and-textrank.md

 5. A post-processing step loops back through the initial candidate list and identifies words that appear next to one another and merges the two entries from the scored results into a single multi-word entry

 I used [this TextRank implementation][9] as a base, modifying it to return the numeric score with the keywords so I could isolate the top 5 like I have for other algorithms.
-My solution for multi-word scores was simple addition, for no reason better than it was good enough for what I&#8217;m doing.
+My solution for multi-word scores was simple addition, for no reason better than it was good enough for what I'm doing.

 ## Making it all work